smcsar/smcsar-addons/README.md

 If you have already followed this readme but would like to start work in a new directory or on a new fork, please follow these steps:

-1. Clone the fork/repository - `git clone git@github.com:<your username>/duty-officer-addon.git`
+1. Clone the fork/repository
+    1. Using SSH (Mac/Linux): `git clone git@github.com:<your username>/duty-officer-addon.git`
+    2. Using HTTPS (Windows/Mac/Linux): `git clone https://github.com/<your username>/duty-officer-addon.git`
 2.  `cd` into the above project
 3. Run `gapps init -s src` to initialize the DO project
 4. Open a web browser and goto https://drive.google.com